happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 Being a product aimed at users of git and github or similar portals, the guidelines assume knowledge of these development tools.
 If there's anything not covered here or if you have questions which are not directly related to development, please ask on one of our community channels (listed in the README).
 For development related questions, see the next subsection on 'Issues, ...'.

 ## Issues, Bug Reports and Feature Requests
-The main means for managing and tracking work on this project is the 'Issues' section of the github repository.
-If you have anything to report or ask which relates to development, please search the existing issues, and open a new issue if you don't find one has already been opened.
+Managing and tracking work on this project is done via [GitHub issues](https://github.com/happybeing/p2p-git-portal-wasi/issues).
+If you have anything to report or ask which relates to development, please search the [existing issues](https://github.com/happybeing/p2p-git-portal-wasi/issues), and open a [new issue](https://github.com/happybeing/p2p-git-portal-wasi/issues/new/choose) if you don't find one that has already been opened.

 ## Areas Needing Attention
 These guidelines will always be subject to review, but the following areas are either not yet covered, or are particularly tentative and could do with input: